Orillia: Education

 Both French and English public education is offered in Orillia.

 There is one Catholic French-language elementary school, École élémentaire catholique Samuel-de-Champlain, operated by the Conseil scolaire de district catholique Centre-Sud.

 Students from this elementary school attend École secondaire catholique Nouvelle-Alliance, which is operated by the same board and is located in Barrie.

 English public education in Orillia is provided via the Simcoe County District School Board, which has nine elementary and three secondary schools in the city.
-The secondary schools are Twin Lakes Secondary School, Orillia Secondary School, formerly OD/Park Secondary School and originally called Orillia District Collegiate and Vocational Institute and Park Street Collegiate Institute.
+The secondary schools are Twin Lakes Secondary School and Orillia Secondary School, formerly OD/Park Secondary School and created by the amalgamation of Orillia District Collegiate and Vocational Institute and Park Street Collegiate Institute.
 The schools joined together in the summer of 2013.
 There is also an alternative secondary school, known as OASIS.

 Publicly funded Catholic English-language education is available via the Simcoe Muskoka Catholic District School Board through four elementary schools and one secondary school, Patrick Fogarty Catholic Secondary School.

 Private schools include the Orillia Christian School.

 There are two post-secondary institutions that are based in Orillia.
-The Orillia campus of Georgian College, offers applied arts and technology programmes to 1,600 students.
-Lakehead University operates a small campus downtown, with the main campus on a new site on University Ave.
+The Orillia campus of Georgian College offers applied arts and technology programmes to 1,600 students.
+Lakehead University operates a small campus downtown, with the main campus on University Ave.
 The Orillia campus opened in the downtown in 2006 and the campus on University Ave. opened in September 2010.
 The Lakehead University campus located on University Avenue is the first in North America that has been built to meet all LEED® (Leadership in Energy and Environmental Design) certification standards.

 There is also an Adult Learning Centre, where adults may upgrade to receive high school diplomas.